-- The dialogue between pupils and a teacher is thoughtful, reflective and focused to evoke and explore understanding of key concepts
+- the feedback between pupils and a teacher is thoughtful, reflective and focused to evoke and explore understanding of key concepts

-- Each student is given the opportunity and help to work at improvements in class and that the teacher has time to review this in the lesson
+- each student is given the opportunity and help to work at improvements in class and that the teacher has time to review this in the lesson

 - you write feedback near where the error occurs in the text